-Until you child arrives you may not realise just how much ‘stuff’ they accumulate in a short space of time.
-You will buy items, your family will buy more and then there are friend and friends of friends!
+Until your child arrives you may not realize just how much ‘stuff’ they accumulate in a short space of time.
+You will buy items, your family will buy more and then there are friends and friends of friends!
 Before you know it you will be overrun.
 Take this into consideration when making your plan, where will you keep all of this?
 Do you have adequate storage?

-Consider some hanging storage options such as a hanging cloth storage rack next to the cot, this will not only make things reachable, but can be filled with smaller decorative item such as plush toys, teddies, bibs and nappies, making them easily accessible.
+Consider some hanging storage options such as a hanging cloth storage rack next to the cot, this will not only make things reachable but can be filled with smaller decorative items such as plush toys, teddies, bibs, and nappies, making them easily accessible.

 What Can You See!